 - We are carefully monitoring the CDC guidelines with regards to COVID-19, and will announce any changes in plans for this in person camp.
 We want to provide opportunities for our flute community but must be mindful of what is best for the safety of our students, faculty, and staff.

-- Due to safety precautions, our schedule will be highly revised from years past and enrollment will be limited.
+- Due to safety precautions, our activities will be somewhat different from years past and enrollment may be limited.

 Students of all levels of proficiency are eligible to participate.
 Students should have played flute at least one year.

 - Allegro: for flutists in 6th or 7th grade during the most recent school year

 - Vivace: for flutists in 8th or 9th grade during the most recent school year

 - Presto: for flutists in grades 10-12 during the most recent school year

 Floot Fire offers financial assistance to students who could not otherwise attend our workshops.
 All scholarships are need based.

 - Late fees and additional purchased items, such as photos and books, are not eligible for scholarship.

 - Deadline for full scholarship consideration is May 31.
 Applications received after that date will be still be considered but only on an “as available basis.”